 The challenge and the opportunity for those who have been tithing is to give more than the tithe to Christian ministries.
 If you are paying lower income taxes as a result of being able to deduct the amount of your contributions from your taxable income, perhaps you could increase your giving by the amount of your income tax savings.
 Or, if you have been saving a higher percentage of your income than the percentage you have been giving to Christian ministries, you may want to think about reducing the percentage of your savings and increasing the percentage of your giving.

-If you have reached the level of savings you will need to meet your long-term financial goals, ask yourself if you need to continue to accumulate more savings.
-If you don’t really need to add to your savings, your surplus can be given to Christian ministries.
-And, if you do so while you are still living, more people will benefit sooner.
-If instead you wait until you die to donate your surplus, you probably won’t experience the same joy and satisfaction that can come with knowing that your surplus is already benefiting others.
+If you are among the most fortunate people who already have reached the level of savings that should meet their long-term financial goals, ask yourself if it is necessary for you to continue to accumulate additional savings.
+If it is not necessary to continue to add to your savings, you can share your good fortune with other people by giving your surplus money to Christian ministries.
+If instead you wait until you die to make generous donations, you are unlikely to experience the same joy and satisfaction now that can come with knowing that your surplus is already benefiting others.

 Should the Entire Tithe of Christians Be Given to a Church?

-Many Christian churches assert that their members should make all their financial contributions or donations to the church where they have their membership, up to at least 10% of their income.
-These churches don’t generally oppose members giving donations in excess of the tithe to other worthy causes to which the members want to contribute.
-The position of these churches is usually based primarily upon Malachi 3:10, which we previously quoted, and perhaps Nehemiah 10:35-37.
+Many Christian churches assert that their members should make all their financial contributions to the church where they have their membership, up to at least 10% of their income.
+These churches do not generally oppose members giving donations in excess of the tithe to other worthy causes to which the members want to contribute.
+The position of these churches is usually based primarily upon Malachi 3:10, which we previously quoted, and, perhaps, to Nehemiah 10:35-37.